Asymptotics of randomly weighted sums without moment conditions of random weights: Introduction

-under the assumption $F \in \mathcal{R}_{\alpha}$, is important to determine the memory of the process (if the sum of (\ref{115}) converges, then we have short memory, while if it diverges we have long memory).
-Generally, there exists a wrong idea that the long range dependence `breaks' the single big jump principle.
-In fact, this is always not true as it follows in Theorem \ref{thm102} below, which also includes cases where the sums of the finite number of terms, in (\ref{115}) diverges.
-In light of the single big jump in comparison with the dependence structures, the conjecture from Ko and Tang \cite{KT2008} that `the single big jump remains true when the dependence structures are not positive enough' is valid, when we have in mind the dependence structures related with the random variables $X_i,\ i\ge1$, and not with the $W_i,\ i\ge1$.
-An example, in which the single big jump `fails', due to the strong dependence among the primary random variables, appears in Mikosch and Samorodnitsky \cite{MS2000}.
+under the assumption $F \in \mathcal{R}_{-\alpha}$, is important to determine the memory of the process (if the series of (\ref{115}) converges, then we have short memory, while if it diverges we have long memory).
+It is sometimes mistakenly believed that the long range dependence `breaks' the single big jump principle.
+However, this is not generally true, as shown in Theorem \ref{thm102} above, which also includes the situation that the sums of the finite number of terms, in (\ref{115}) diverge.
+In light of the single big jump in comparison with the dependence structures, the conjecture from Ko and Tang \cite{KT2008} that `the single big jump remains valid when the dependence structures are not positive enough' holds when the dependence concerns the primary r.v.s $X_i,\ i\ge1$, rather than the random weights $W_i,\ i\ge1$.
+An example where the single big jump `fails' because of the strong dependence among the primary r.v.s can be found in Mikosch and Samorodnitsky \cite{MS2000}.

-Theorem \ref{thm101} gives a new way to answer this question directly.
-Let $H_i$ be the distribution of $X_1W_{i}$ for each integer $i=0,1,2,\cdots$, where $W_0=1$ a.s., and $H_0=F$.
+We now give the first result of this paper, which answers Questions 1 and 2 with a different idea from those in the existing results, and can serve as a complement to Theorems 1.A and 1.B.